 Glancing at holiday photos, you can’t believe you look so fat in your holiday outfit.
 The skirt that won’t button and the uncomfortably tight jeans may push you to a New Year’s resolution: This is the year you will join the health club.

 For years I scorned paying money to work-out when working kept me fit.
 In Holland, I rode my bike everywhere.
 Years later, hoisting hay bales on our farm was exercise and accomplished something as well.
 But when I developed arthritis in my knees, I swallowed my distaste for exercise that produced no product and visited the nearest health club.

 I almost fled, but my desire to walk without pain made me stay.
 I signed up, and the monthly membership fee deducted from my checking account was my biggest motivation to keep at it.
 I enjoyed swimming laps in the pool, but I never acclimated to lifting leg weights next to strange men sweating and grunting on the adjacent machines.
 Since moving to Vancouver, I have found a club with a family atmosphere, and going regularly is easier.

 Think carefully before you make a financial commitment at the peak of your New Year’s reforming zeal.
 “The average attrition rate is 15%, but it’s higher for people who join in January,” says Carolynne Browne, owner of the Landover Athletic Club in Vancouver, Washington.
-Many clubs charge $40 to $50 a month and require a lengthy commitment.
+Many clubs charge $40 to $50 a month (and more!) and require a lengthy commitment.
 Membership is less at a YMCA or a municipal sports complex, but classes and courts are often extra.

 Carolynne advises checking out the club’s policies on illness and absences.
 “Privately owned clubs can give personalized service,” she says.
 “We add free months to the term for retirees who go South for the winter and for people recovering from surgery.
 Many bigger clubs won’t do that.”